 Dr. Josephine Palermo (26:52):

 So you, some ways you want the scales to be tipped towards resources.
-And then the other, the other part of that, you know, the three R’s recognise reverse and resilience.
+And then the other, the other part of that, you know, the three R’s recognize, reverse, and resilience.
 That last part resilience is about developing a bit of muscle in terms of your competency to deal with stress.
 When we resolve stress.
-In other words, we’re not, we’re not coping strategies kick in, and it resolves that issue.
-We have more confidence in our ability to cope with stress and that confidence is also part of the equation because it leads to optimism and it kind of counteracts that feeling of, you know, not being able to see the light at the end of the tunnel.
-Is these the kind of opposite to that if you know that you can cope with stress, even though you know, that for example, the next period of time is going to be a highly stress invoking environment.
+In other words, when our, when our coping strategies kick in, and it resolves that issue, we have more confidence in our ability to cope with stress and that confidence is also part of the equation because it leads to optimism and it kind of counteracts that feeling of, you know, not being able to see the light at the end of the tunnel.
+Is the, the kind of opposite to that- if you know that you can cope with stress, even though you know, that for example, the next period of time is going to be a highly stress invoking environment.
 If you have the confidence that you’ll, you have coping strategies in place and you know, they work, then you’re more, that’s resilience.
 You’re more likely to to go into that period and, and be effective.

 Dr. Josephine Palermo (28:07):